Loryn Brantz: Career

 “We have to raise our kids with their eyes wide open.
 They're not going to take away all the nuances and important parts of feminism necessarily, but it's important just to have it be in their vocabulary and part of their life rather than discovering it when they're older.
 It's so that they're aware of feminism and see it as a good thing and not a bad thing.”

 Additionally, Brantz has previously worked at BuzzFeed where she created The Good Advice Cupcake and made women focused articles that created international dialogue, such as If Disney Princesses Waistlines Were Realistic.
+In May 2026, it was announced that BuzzFeed intended on adapting The Good Advice Cupcake into an animated series created by artificial intelligence called Cupcake and Friends for Amazon MGM Studios.
+This was against Brantz's wishes, and in response, Brantz called on people to boycott BuzzFeed and AI animation.

-She is currently a consulting creative director for the children’s education program, Ms. Rachel.
+She is currently a consulting creative director for the YouTuber and educator Ms. Rachel.

 Personal life

 Brantz lives in New York City with her husband, architect Jake J. Brotter.
 They have two children.
 She is of Jewish descent.